mohrstade/backTrack/README.md

 Repush dataLayer events that occurred before consent loaded.

 Google Tag Manager over-rides the object.push() functionality of the dataLayer array, to create a queue that can be used to process events.
-One of the major benefits of this, is that events triggered before GTM loads will be processed when finally does load.
+One of the major benefits of this, is that events triggered before GTM loads will be processed when it does finally load.

 This functionality does not exist for Consent Management tools however.
 If an event is triggered before the trust logic has loaded - it will be missed by the tracking.